Why the Alaska Department of Law?

 The Alaska Department of Law offers:

-- Opportunities for legal practice with cutting edge issues such as natural resources, environment, fish and wildlife management, public lands, oil, gas, and mining, Indian Law, and governmental matters including First Amendment and other constitutional areas;
+- Opportunities for legal practice with cutting edge issues such as natural resources, environment, fish and wildlife management, public lands, oil, gas, and mining, Alaska Native, and governmental matters including First Amendment and other constitutional areas;

 - All levels and types of legal practice, including trial and appellate work in state and federal courts and administrative forums, transactional work, legislative and regulatory drafting, and general advice to agencies and governmental officials;

 - Challenging work on matters that often are related to current events, make a real difference in people's lives, and impact the policies and direction of government;

 - A collegial and supportive office where attorneys work in small sections but also enjoy the benefits of a large office with colleagues available for assistance and mentoring;

 - A practice in which, even at the entry level, attorneys generally carry their own caseloads and present cases in court as a first or second chair;

 - Employees of the Department of Law, the Public Defender Agency, and the Office of Public Advocacy, whose activities would constitute the practice of law under this chapter and under Alaska Bar Rules are required to obtain a license to practice law in Alaska no later than 10 months following the commencement of their employment (AS 08.08.210(d));

 - The options of alternate work week and flex-time schedules; and